-The traditional class-D modulation scheme, which is used in the TPA005Dxx family, has a differential output in which each output is 180 degrees out of phase and changes from ground to the supply voltage, VDD.
-Therefore, the differential pre-filtered output varies between positive and negative VDD, where filtered 50% duty cycle yields 0 V across the load.
-The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 33.
-Note that, even at an average of 0 V across the load (50% duty cycle), the current to the load is high, causing a high loss and thus causing a high supply current.
+The traditional class-D modulation scheme, which is used in the TPA005Dxx family, has a differential output where each output is 180 degrees out of phase and changes from ground to the supply voltage, V{DD} .
+Therefore, the differential pre-filtered output varies between positive and negative V{DD} , where filtered 50% duty cycle yields 0 volts across the load.
+The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 35.
+Note that even at an average of 0 volts across the load (50% duty cycle), the current to the load is high causing a high loss and thus causing a high supply current.